Illustrator: H. Tom Hall

-The only trope I despise more in a romance than a hero constantly weeping over his dead wife or lover is a Mama’s boy.
-Now Lucas is no Mama’s boy, but the fact that he’s obsessed and in love with the woman he thought was his mother as a boy only to find she’s just a stepmother puts him in a weird gray category until the end.
+Other than a hero who weeps over his dead wife or lover, the only trope I hate more is a Mama’s boy.
+Lucas is no Mama’s boy, but he is obsessed and in love with the woman he as a boy thought was his mother.
+That sticky situation puts him in a weird gray category until the end.

 I Needed More Perspectives

-But I adored Love Cherish Me.
-It’s one of my top 10 bodice rippers, along with a couple of other Rogers’ books.
-For me, The Wildest Heart doesn’t reach that level of adoration.
+I adored Love Cherish Me.
+It’s one of my top 10 or 15 bodice rippers, along with the other Rosemary Rogers romances.
+The Wildest Heart doesn’t reach that level of adoration.

-Why not?
-Well, for one, for such a smart woman, Rowena certainly made some stupid decisions.
-Like not ignoring her dead father’s urgent request to read his diaries because she was too lazy.
-Sloth is certainly my favorite sin, but she could have just skipped to the end of those diaries and taken a gander at what it was all about.
-Then there was her dumb mistake to trust the obviously telegraphed villain.
+She ignored her dead father’s urgent request to read his diaries as she simply didn’t feel like doing so.
+Sloth is certainly my favorite sin, but she could have skipped to the end of those diaries and taken a gander at what the brouhaha was about.

 Now, the Positive Aspects

-The book’s climax was thrilling as in the last chapters Lucas and Rowena head into the mountains to flee from her wicked husband and fight off armed soldiers.
-Then there is that wonderful epilogue where we finally get to see Lucas’s opinions.
-How much more fabulous would this have been if we had been allowed to know more of Lucas’ thoughts!
-Or if not his thoughts, then witness his actions without Rowena present or hearing of them second-hand.
+The book’s climax was thrilling as in the last chapters, Lucas and Rowena head into the mountains to flee from her wicked husband and fight off armed soldiers.

 Final Analysis of The Wildest Heart

-The ending did make up for the first third, where Lucas was nowhere to be found.
+The ending did make up for the first third of The Wildest Heart, where Lucas was nowhere to be found.
 I adored this passage near the finale: